Context

 Takeaway #1: User-First, Always

-Takeaway #2: Listen to Your Team
+Takeaway #2: Utilize Your Team

-As the Design Manager, I was responsible for the major decisions around design direction and feedback.
-I initially didn’t ask individual members in my team for help on decisions and only heard their thoughts and feedback through weekly syncs.
+As the Design Manager, I was responsible for major decisions around design direction and feedback.
+I initially didn’t ask individual members in my team for help on decisions and only asked for their thoughts and feedback during weekly syncs.
 However, as our project progressed, I noticed one of our team members was highly skilled in organizing design components and I wanted to learn from her.
 I scheduled a one-on-one with her and gained hands-on experience in redlining and design documentation.
 This taught me that confident leadership isn't about having all the answers, it's about recognizing what your team can teach you.

 It was such a great learning and growth experience to work on this project.
 I would like to thank Aiden Gleason for being a great PM to work with and Denzel Herrera-Davis for all the constructive feedback and opportunity to design!